arsudsandesh97/Leetcode-SQL50/Subqueries/Department Top Three Salaries/readme.md

 ## 🧠 Explanation
 - For each employee, a correlated subquery counts how many distinct salaries are higher in their department.
 - If fewer than 3 are higher, the employee is top-3.
-- JOIN with Department adds department names.
+- LEFT JOIN with Department adds department names.
 - ORDER BY organizes results nicely.

 ## 🔑 Key Takeaway